 Can foods help with constipation?

-Two of the key factors in regular bowel movements are fibre and fluids.
-Fibre helps to regulate water content in our stool, softening stools so that they pass through the digestive tract more easily.
-Generally speaking, constipation occurs when food moves too slowly in the intestines, resulting in too much water absorption, which can result in hard, lumpy or dry stool that is difficult to pass.
-Therefore, constipation can be aided or alleviated by consuming high-fibre foods and adequate water.
+Two of the key factors in regular bowel movements are fiber and fluids.
+Fiber helps to regulate water content in our stool, softening stools so that they pass through the digestive tract more easily.
+Generally speaking, constipation occurs when food moves too slowly in the intestines, resulting in too much water absorption, which can result in hard, lumpy, or dry stool that is difficult to pass.
+Therefore, constipation can be aided or alleviated by consuming high-fiber foods and adequate water.